ahmadjamalnasir/VPN-backend/README.md

 ### **Impact of Removals:**
-- ✅ **No Functionality Lost** - All features migrated to modern system
+- ✅ **No Functionality Lost** - All features migrated to role-based system
-- ✅ **Improved Performance** - Single async system instead of mixed sync/async
+- ✅ **Improved Security** - Proper role checking on all endpoints
-- ✅ **Better Security** - Consolidated auth with comprehensive validation
+- ✅ **Better Performance** - Single async system with optimized queries
-- ✅ **Cleaner Code** - No duplicate imports or circular dependencies
+- ✅ **Cleaner Architecture** - Clear separation between mobile and admin APIs

 ## 🔧 Step-by-Step Setup Guide